Jonbat/prompt-processing-service/README.md

   lifecycle of a batch (submit → poll status → fetch results).

 Notes
-- The service now uses SQLite as the single source of truth for progress and results.
+- The service uses SQLite as the single source of truth for progress and results.
-- If you previously used JSON files (data/results_*.json), consider migrating them to the DB for atomic updates and simpler queries.

 CI
 - See `.github/workflows/ci.yml` for the CI configuration (runs unit tests).

-Contributing
-- If you want me to add an automated integration test or commit the E2E script into the repository, say the word and I will add it.